Nicolas Fatio de Duillier: Involvement with the "French prophets"

 Nicolas Fatio convicted for abetting and favouring Elias Marion, in the Wicked and counterfeit prophecies, and causing them to be printed and published, to terrify the Queen's people.

 By the influence of the Duke of Ormonde, to whose brother, Lord Arran, Fatio had been tutor, he was protected from the violence of the mob.
 Fatio was among those who believed in the prophecy that Thomas Emes would be raised from the dead, attracting ridicule and condemnation even from his own brother.

+Fatio found employment in London for a time as a mathematical tutor to Andrew Michael Ramsay, whom he also introduced to the French Prophets.
 In 1711 Fatio travelled to Berlin, Halle, and Vienna as a missionary of the French prophets.
 A second mission in 1712–13 took him to Stockholm, Prussia, Halle, Constantinople, Smyrna, and Rome.
+The four men on the mission, including Fatio, were caught as Swedish spies by officers of the Polish Prussia and languished in prison for eight months.
 Fatio then moved to Holland, where he wrote accounts of his missions and of the prophecies delivered during them.
 Some of these accounts, in French and Latin, were published in 1714.

 Further intellectual work

 Back in London, Fatio once again communicated with the Royal Society, of which his old friend Sir Isaac Newton had been president since 1704.
 In 1717 Fatio presented a series of papers on the precession of the equinoxes and climate change, subjects that he regarded from both a scientific and a millenarian perspective.
 In the spring of that same year he moved to Worcester, where he formed some congenial friendships and busied himself with scientific pursuits, alchemy, and study of the cabbala.
 Fatio would spend the rest of his life in Worcester and nearby Madresfield.

 After the death of Isaac Newton in 1727, Fatio composed a poetic hymn (eclogue) on Newton's genius, written in Latin and published in 1728.
 According to modern Newton scholar Robert Iliffe, this is "the most interesting poetic response to Newton".

 In 1732, Fatio collaborated with Newton's nephew-in-law and executor, John Conduitt, in the design of the funerary monument to Newton in Westminster Abbey, and in composing the inscription for it.
 At that time, Fatio also sought Conduitt's help in his effort (which was ultimately unsuccessful) to obtain a belated reward for having saved the Prince of Orange from Count Fenil's kidnapping plot.
 Fatio also unsuccessfully sought Conduitt's support for the publication of his "push-shadow" theory of gravity, on which he had been working for more than forty years.